Considering Infolinks for your blog?

 - Step 4: You can anytime customize your Infolinks ads however you want.

 For instance, you can get the look you want by customizing the color, underline style and number of InText ads per page under the Customize tab in your Infolinks account.

 Similarly, you can do customization according to your needs on any ad format.

 In case if you’re wondering how the Infolinks payout looks like, here’s an earning screenshot of Infolinks payment from India’s leading blog ShoutMeLoud.com.

-Please note this payment proof of Infolinks is back from 2011, their blog as now grown multiples of what it was back then and we can safely assume had they been using Infolinks on their blog now, they’d be surely making a higher four-figure income from that alone.
+Please note this payment proof of Infolinks is back from 2011, their blog as now grown multiples of what it was back then and they no longer use or recommend Infolinks.

 Are you looking for ways to increase Infolinks earnings?